Frederick I, Count Palatine of Simmern

 Frederick I, the Hunsrücker (German: Friedrich I.; 19 November 1417 – 29 November 1480) was the Count Palatine of Simmern from 1459 until 1480.

+Biography

-Frederick was born in 1417 to Stephen, Count Palatine of Simmern-Zweibrücken and his wife, Anna of Veldenz.
-In 1444 his father partitioned his territories between Frederick and his younger brother Louis.
-Frederick married Margaret of Guelders, daughter of Duke Arnold, on 16 August 1454.
-Frederick died in Simmern in 1480 and was buried in the Augustinian Abbey of Ravengiersburg.
+Born on 19 November 1417, Frederick was the son of Stephen, Count Palatine of Simmern-Zweibrücken and his wife, Anna of Veldenz, both members of the House of Wittelsbach.
+In 1444 his father partitioned his territories between Frederick and his younger brother Louis I, Count Palatine of Zweibrücken.

-Children
+Marriage and children

-With Margaret (1436 – 15 August 1486), daughter of Arnold, Duke of Guelders:
+Frederick married on 16 August 1454 Margaret, daughter of Arnold, Duke of Guelders.
+They had: